gupta-akshay/portfolio-v2/README.md

 3. **How it works**:
   - Contact form is limited to 5 requests per 15 minutes per IP
+  - **Atomic operations** using Lua scripts to prevent race conditions
   - Redis stores request counts with automatic expiration
+  - **Fixed-window rate limiting** for consistent behavior
-  - Graceful degradation if Redis is unavailable
+  - Graceful degradation to in-memory storage if Redis is unavailable
-  - Clear error messages for rate-limited users
+  - Clear error messages for rate-limited users with retry-after headers
+  - IP extraction with proper proxy support

 > Note: If you don't set up Redis, the system will fall back to in-memory storage (works fine for development but won't persist across serverless function calls in production).